Dishwasher Maintenance is NOT Hard

 Sometimes a list of what NOT to do is better than what TO DO when it comes to appliances.
 Not all the time is the mishap the cause of the dishwasher but sometimes of the user!
 You should always be ware when asking your husband or children to ‘help’ load the dishwasher.
 You could end up with a much larger mess on your hands, than when you started with a pile of dirty dishes in the sink.
-Knowing what to do and how to avoid dishwasher mishaps is the key to clean spotless dishes every time.
+Knowing what to do, how to avoid dishwasher mishaps and knowing some dishwasher maintenance tips is the key to clean spotless dishes every time.

 We’ve all seen it or even done it, using the dish soap instead of the dish detergent.
 You’d think dish soap and detergent do the same thing!?
 While they both clean dishes, they do it in different ways.
 If you use dawn in your sink, it works great!
 But if you use dawn dish soap in your dishwasher it…well creates a bubbly mess all over your kitchen floor.